 Corporations or individuals with a significant state tax liability can support land conservation and their local land trust while saving money on taxes, incentivizing more quality conservation in our community.

 "This program provided us the opportunity to be true custodians of the ranch and help protect all the living things that rely on this special place.”

 IS THIS A SAFE INVESTMENT?
 Yes.
 Colorado’s legislature moved the tax credit program from the Department of Revenue to the Division of Conservation and created a pre-approval process for issuing tax credits.
 This process includes a thorough review of the entire transaction, including appraisals, before a tax credit certificate is issued.
 This oversight makes for a safe investment and minimizes the risk of audit by the Department of Revenue.

 TIMING Tax credits must be purchased by the date of the buyer’s tax credit filing (before October 15) in order to apply credits to the buyer’s Colorado tax liability for the previous tax year.
 Credits may be carried forward and used for up to 20 years but may not be transferred a second time or refunded by the seller.

 Please note that this information is provided as a general description only.
 If you are interested in purchasing Colorado conservation tax credits, please contact AVLT and consult with your legal and tax advisors.

 Aspen Valley Land Trust is dedicated to protecting land forever in the Roaring Fork and Colorado River valleys.
-For more than 50 years, AVLT has been a trusted community-supported conservation partner helping to ensure the natural and community health of our region.
+For 55 years, AVLT has been a trusted community-supported conservation partner helping to ensure the natural and community health of our region.